Optics & Sights

 - Weight: Affects the balance and handling of your replica

-- Protection: Always use a lens protector to prevent damage
+- Protection: Always use a lens protector to prevent damage and extend the life of your optics

 Frequently Asked Questions